sheppardv/tranzo-test-task/README.md

 For simplicity, app is using H2 in-memory databases with PostgreSQL syntax.
 There is [dummy data](src/main/resources/db/migration/V1__create_todo.sql) generated for Entities and Transition Matrices.

+PLEASE NOTE
+- did not have time to implement better unit / it coverage
+- my git broke because of OSX updates, did not follow git flow
+- ...

 ## End points

 Method | Url                     | Description